During your recommended 5 days isolation

 If you are away from home or your normal place of residence, you can return home in a private vehicle.

-If your employer asks to see proof that you must isolate, you can use your positive result confirmation text message.
+If your employer asks to see proof that you were isolating, you can use your My Covid Record positive result confirmation text message.
 You do not need a medical certificate from a doctor.